 But running promos isn’t as simple as slashing prices or putting up a “SALE” sign on your window.
 To get the most out of them, you need to consider the type of promotions to offer as well as how to execute them.

 And that’s precisely what we’ll talk about in this post.
-We’ve compiled the most common types of sales promotions in retail along with some handy tips to help you implement them correctly.
+We’re shedding light on the ins and outs of promos and listing the most common types of sales promotions in retail along with some handy tips to help you implement them correctly.

 Let’s dive in.